|Leonard M. Anthony|

 |Rhys J. Best|

-Mr. Best has served as the non-executive chairman of our Board since April 28, 2016.
-Prior to that, Mr. Best has served as our lead independent director since 2014 and has been a director of MRC Global since 2007.
+Mr. Best has served as our chairman of the Board since April 2016 when the roles of chairman of the Board and CEO were separated.
+He was our lead independent director from 2014 until April 2016 when he became chairman of the Board.
+Mr. Best has been a director of MRC Global since 2007.
 From 1999 until June 2004, Mr. Best was chairman, president and CEO of Lone Star Technologies, Inc., a company engaged in producing and marketing casing, tubing, line pipe and couplings for the oil and natural gas, industrial, automotive and power generation industries.
 From June 2004 until United States Steel Corporation acquired Lone Star in June 2007, Mr. Best was chairman and CEO of Lone Star.
 Mr. Best retired in June 2007.
 Before joining Lone Star in 1989, Mr. Best held several leadership positions in the banking industry.
 Mr. Best graduated from the University of North Texas with a bachelor of business administration and earned a masters of business administration from Southern Methodist University.
-He is a member of the board of directors of Cabot Oil & Gas Corporation, an independent natural gas producer, Trinity Industries, which provides products and services to the industrial, energy, transportation and construction sectors, and Commercial Metals Corporation, a producer and marketer of scrap metals and metal products.
-Recently he retired as chairman of the board of Crosstex Energy LP (now Enlink Energy Partners LP), a leading independent midstream energy services company.
+He is a member of the board of directors of Cabot Oil & Gas Corporation, an independent natural gas producer, Trinity Industries, Inc. which provides products and services to the industrial, energy, transportation and construction sectors, and Commercial Metals Company, a producer and marketer of scrap metals and metal products.
+In 2014, he retired as chairman of the board of Crosstex Energy LP (now Enlink Energy Partners LP), a leading independent midstream energy services company.

 Mr. Best has extensive executive and leadership experience in overseeing the production and marketing of pipes and fittings in the oil and natural gas industry.
 His experience with boards of public companies that are energy related and industrial provides our Board with a broad perspective and expertise in the areas of management, strategy and operations, including international operations.
 In 2014, the National Association of Corporate Directors named him Director of the Year.